7 Places To Explore At The New Jersey Botanical Garden

 0

 Looking for a place to take in beautiful flowers and spend time outdoors?
-If so, a visit to the New Jersey Botanical Garden in Ringwood, NJ, should be on your list of things to do.
+Then, a visit to the New Jersey Botanical Garden in Ringwood, NJ, should be on your list of things to do.
 With blossoming trees and wildflower gardens, recently restored historical buildings, and stunning reflection pools nestled among the willowy trees, it’s easy to see why this 96-acre former estate is the official botanical garden of NJ.
 And there’s a lot your family will love here—kids will have a ball learning about plants, smelling exotic blooms, going on a nature discovery walk, and learning about this garden’s unique and storied history.
 Read on for 7 things to do and what to know before you visit. (featured photo credit: New Jersey Botanical Garden)

-7 Places to Discover in the New Jersey Botanical Garden
+7 Places To Discover In The New Jersey Botanical Garden

 New Jersey Botanical Garden